juggernautwins608/antonbelo/README.md

 - **No Permission Need** - great insights and attitude regardless of gender IMO.

 ## 🌱 What I’m currently working on
-- Enhancing growth marketing strategies at Kochava.
+- Enhancing growth marketing strategies at my current company.
 - Advising at a few startus
 - Growth hacking with AI